-For much of the twentieth century the idea that the world was essentially only material stuff was the dominant view.
-But now it is under attack from all sides.
-Science has seemingly eradicated the material in favour of fields and energy, mathematics and information.
-And more radically quantum physics seems to make material reality itself unreachable.
-Meanwhile, the intractable problem of consciousness is no closer to being solved.
+The world is only material, only physical stuff - has for a century been the dominant view.
+Yet science has seemingly eradicated the physical in favour of fields and energy, mathematics and information.
+More radically quantum physics makes material reality itself unreachable.
+Meanwhile the intractable problem of how to generate consciousness from material alone is no closer to being solved.

 Philosopher of science Nancy Cartwright, chemist and naturalist Peter Atkins, and metaphysician Bernardo Kastrup investigate what the world’s made of.